AstunTechnology/nrw-custom-geonetwork/README.md

 **If YES:**

+* It is HIGHLY recommended and preffered that you try not to make any changes and that you try to find a different way (maybe add docker volume overrides to files if possible; if it's a bug- or a more general issue with GeoNetwork- try to open a Github issue instead and hope it gets fixed by the developers in the core code).
+But if you absolutely have no way around and you must make core changes get yourself a big stick, loads of patience and a stress ball.

 * You'll be working locally so use `docker-compose.yml` and comment out the `services\geonetwork\images` lines.
 Add `build` and `context` lines.

 ```